Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 ### 0. Cloning the entity_linking_2022_usabilitystudy Repository

-In order to run the scripts in this repository, you'll need to copy them onto your own computer.
+In order to run the scripts in this repository, you'll need to copy this repository as a folder onto your own computer.
 To do so:

 #### If you use macOS/Linux:

 1. Open up your Terminal application, which is located in `Applications/Utilities` on a Mac.

-2. Execute the following commands in order to clone this repository onto your computer, in your home directory:
+2. Execute the following commands in order to clone this repository onto your computer, in the home directory of your file manager (Finder):

    ```bash
    cd $HOME